TheCulliganMan/cookiecutter-reproducible-data-science/README.md

 ├── notebooks          <- Jupyter notebooks
-├── reports            <- For a manuscript source, e.g., LaTeX, Markdown, etc., or any project reports │   └── figures        <- Figures for the manuscript or reports ├── scripts            <- Runtime Scripts (always run from the project root) │   ├── build-scripts  <- build scripts for the applications │   └── run-scripts    <- run scripts for the applications └── src                <- Source code for this project
+├── reports            <- For a manuscript source, e.g., LaTeX, Markdown, etc., or any project reports │   └── figures        <- Figures for the manuscript or reports ├── scripts (Should run start ==> finish with no human intervention, anybody should be able to run these with little to no training.)
+│   ├── build-scripts  <- build scripts for the applications
+│   ├── run-scripts    <- run scripts for the applications
+│   └── test-scripts   <- test scripts for the applications
+└── src                <- Source code for this project
     ├── data           <- scripts and programs to process data ├── external       <- Any external source code, e.g., pull other git projects, or external libraries